-Equality Scheme Ref Action Responsible Person Foreward and 1.3 Commit the necessary resources in terms of people, time and money to comply with Section 75 statutory duties and implement equality scheme.
+Equality Scheme Ref Action Responsible Person Foreword and 1.3 Commit the necessary resources in terms of people, time and money to comply with Section 75 statutory duties and implement equality scheme.
 Principal & Chief Executive 2.7 Integrate objectives and targets relating to the statutory duties into strategic and operational business plans Principal & Chief Executive 2.8 Ensure staff job descriptions reflect their contributions to the discharge of the Section 75 statutory duties and implementation of the equality scheme.
 HR Services Manager 2.9 Monitor staff reporting of equality examples through SER process to ensure that suitable examples are provided.
-Head of Quality Improvement 2.11; 2.12 Draft and submit the annual report on progress to the Equality Commission by 31 August each year and post report on website Equality Officer 2.15 Review Action Plan annually in keeping with Corporate plan Equality and Cultural Diversity Forum 3.1 Consult on EQIAs Lead Policy Person with advice from Equality Officer 3.4 Review consultation lists annually HR Business
+Chief Officer, Quality Excellence and Development 2.11; 2.12 Draft and submit the annual report on progress to the Equality Commission by 31 August each year and post report on website Equality Officer 2.15 Review Action Plan annually in keeping with Corporate plan Internal Equality Working Group 3.1 Consult on EQIAs Lead Policy Person and Compliance Manager with advice from Equality Officer 3.4 Review consultation lists annually HR Business Partner (Equality) 4.22 Publish screening results as per commitments HR Business Partner (Equality) 4.26 Monitor policies with an adverse impact Lead Policy Person, Compliance Manager and Equality Officer 4.27 Review equality monitoring Internal Equality reports to inform management decisions.
+Working Group and College Management Team 4.32 Publish monitoring results Equality Officer 5.3 Take forward training actions as stated in Equality Scheme 5.3 and 5.4 Chief HR Officer 5.7 Monitor the effectiveness of equality training.
+Chief HR Officer 6.1 Review the accessibility of the information provided by the College Internal Equality Working Group 6.5 Continuously review website is accessible and the information posted on the website.
+Equality Officer & Head of MILT and IS 6.9 Review access to information and services Head of School 8.
+Communicate complaints process and ensure process is accessible Equality Officer